dmenezesgabriel/docker-localstack-hello/docs/cloud-computing.md

 # Cloud Computing

+On-demand delivery of IT resources and applications through the internet with pay-as-you-go pricing

 ## Infrastructure as a Service (IaaS)

 - Provides computing infrastructure, physical or (more often) virtual machines and other resources.